IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

 Functionalities that might need some more development time to become useful should not be included in the build until they are ready.
-For example: don't include unfinished source files in the `CMakelists.txt` files or don't merge feature branches until they are ready, etc.
+For example: don't include unfinished source files in `CMakelists.txt` files, don't merge feature branches until they are ready, etc.

 Those two rules can sometimes be hard to follow in practice due to unforeseen circumstances.
 If a deviation from those two rules happens effort should be made